aoloe/scribus-plugin-export-epub/README.md

 In the [Getting started](https://github.com/aoloe/scribus-manual-development/blob/master/content/getting-started/getting-started.md) manual for Scribus developers, you'll find [more in details instructions](https://github.com/aoloe/scribus-manual-development/blob/master/content/getting-started/getting-started.md#adding-a-plugin-from-a-github-repository).

+Warning: If you're compiler does not default to c++11, you will have to add `-DWANT_CPP11` to your cmake command.

 ## Samples

 You can submit samples .sla by forking